 He has his BA degree in business, is a Washington Licensed Home Inspector, an ASHI Certified Inspector, Certified Real Estate Inspector with the National Association of Home Inspectors (NAHI), a FHA HUD Inspector, a Certified Radon Measurement Specialist with National Environmental Health Association (NEHA), Siding Certification Specialist (NEFSI) and member of the North Puget Sound Realtors Association (NPSAR).
 To maintain his certifications he takes approximately 60 hours of continuing education per year.

-Rick has inspected over seven thousands of homes since becoming a home inspector.
-The homes range from 100 year old log cabins to multi-million dollar water front homes.
-Experience gives us the ability to detect the subtle issues that may cost you thousands of dollars to repair.
-Experience give us the ability to spot the issue, understand its ramifications to the transaction, explain it to you in easy to understand terms and to describe potential solutions to the issue.
+Rick has inspected over 7,000 homes since becoming a home inspector.
+The homes range from 100 year old log cabins to multi-million dollar waterfront homes.
+This type of experience gives him the ability to detect the subtle issues that may cost you thousands of dollars to repair.
+Thousand of inspections give him the ability to spot the issue, understand its ramifications to the transaction, explain it to you in easy to understand terms and to describe potential solutions to the issue.

 Rick is the former chairman the national marketing committee for NAHI, chairman of NPSAR’s Communication Committee, and founding member of the Washington State Home Inspector Advisory Committee.
 In the recent past Rick was a founding member and on the board of directors for the Rocky Mountain NAHI chapter.
 Rick has been a contributor to the ASHI Reporter, regular columnist with the Longmont Times Call and Boulder Sunday Camera.
 His articles have appeared in the Boulder of Realtor’s Review and Longmont Board of Realtors Monthly newspaper, The ASHI Reporter, The Inspector’s Journal and NAHI’s bi-monthly Forum Magazine..